Posts Tagged ‘Teen Boundaries’

 Read MoreChildren, Teens and Video Games – The Pro’s and Con’s

+Teens and Video Games.
 “Mom, just five more minutes!
 I have to finish this level!” is probably a plea you have heard if your teen or child plays video games.
 For those who love to play, video games are easily accessible and can be played on PC’s, consoles, or hand-held devices.
-Nowadays, with the advent of smart phones, one…
+Nowadays, with the advent…

 Read MoreHow to Discipline Your Preteen — Yes, It is Possible!